Alfresco/alfresco-java-sdk/alfresco-java-rest-api/alfresco-java-rest-api-lib/README.md

 And in the `generate-sources` phase the script `patch.sh` is executed.
 This script finds and replaces in the generated code configurations with the correct names and cleans unnecessary files.

-TODO: include alfresco-event-gateway-api generation into the automated script generation once `swagger-codegen` plugin is updated to `3.0.x`
+TODO: include alfresco-event-gateway-api generation into the automated script generation once `swagger-codegen` plugin is updated to `3.0.x`.
+See: https://alfresco.atlassian.net/browse/REPO-5667